zigius/docs/content/docs/intro/console/collaboration/organization-roles.md

 title: Organization Roles
 ---

-Stacks in the Pulumi Cloud Console are grouped by organizations.
-And in order to access the stacks within an organization, a Pulumi user must have a specific _role_ within that organization.
+Stacks in the Pulumi Console are grouped by organizations.
+In order to access the stacks within an organization, a Pulumi user must have a specific _role_ within that organization.